LiamDGray/smsrelay/docs/index.md

 ## Download

-Get it from the [Play Store](https://play.google.com/store/apps/details?id=com.advarisk.smsrelay), it is less than 20kB and requires minimal permissions (SMS and Internet).
+Get it from the [Play Store](https://play.google.com/store/apps/details?id=com.advarisk.smsrelay), it is less than 20kB and requires minimal permissions.

 ## Configuration